-(C) None of the Defendants except State Farm even allege they conduct a market survey to determine the purported "market rate," yet each Defendant pays the same rate, claiming it is the "market rate" and that "market rate" is the rate State Farm has created through its manipulated and unpublished "survey" results.
+and that "market rate" is the rate State Farm has created through its manipulated and unpublished "survey" results.

-(D) Despite conducting no independent fact gathering or analysis of their own, the Defendants quickly conform to rate changes set by State Farm.

-(E) The Defendants rely upon the exact same excuses for refusing to pay for necessary processes and procedures, though those reasons are demonstrably false (e.g., assertions that a particular plaintiff is "the only one" to perform a particular procedure or to bill for that procedure when numerous plaintiffs have performed and/or billed for those same procedures), the reasons are contradicted by the databases the Defendants themselves use.
+- (D) Despite conducting no independent fact gathering or analysis of their own, the Defendants quickly conform to rate changes set by State Farm. - (E) The Defendants rely upon the exact same excuses for refusing to pay for necessary processes and procedures, though those reasons are demonstrably false (e.g., assertions that a particular plaintiff is "the only one" to perform a particular procedure or to bill for that procedure when numerous plaintiffs have performed and/or billed for those same procedures), the reasons are contradicted by the databases the Defendants themselves use.

 (Doc.
-98 at 12-13) (internal citations to Second Amended Complaint omitted).
+158 at 12-13).

 Again, the cited allegations do not suggest collusion on the part of the Defendants.
 For example, if one assumes that State Farm's survey and the resulting "market rates" are entirely bogus, this would not suggest that the other Defendants entered into a conspiracy to pay no more than State Farm pays.
 The Plaintiffs also argue that the fact that the other Defendants know the prices paid by State Farm indicates collusion, because "the prices in question are considered secret."
 (Doc.
-98 at 13).
-However, there are no allegations in the Second Amended Complaint that State Farm tries to keep those prices secret.4 The Plaintiffs offer no explanation as to why State Farm would have any incentive to try to keep the rates it pays for repairs secret from its competitors.
-And given that those rates would be known by, inter alia, every repair shop in the state, it would not appear likely that State Farm could keep them secret, even if they had a reason to do so.
+158 at 12).
+However, there are no allegations in the Second Amended Complaint that State Farm tries to keep those prices secret.
+The Plaintiffs offer no explanation as to why State Farm would have any incentive to try to keep the rates it pays for repairs secret from its competitors.
+And given that those rates would be known by, inter alia, every repair shop in the state, it would not appear likely that State Farm could keep them secret, even if it had a reason to do so.

 Finally, the Plaintiffs attempt to rely on their allegations that the Defendants, when refusing to pay for certain recommended procedures, uniformly utilize the same explanations.
 For example, the Plaintiffs have alleged in the Second Amended Complaint that the Defendants refuse to pay separately for a painting-related procedure known as "denib and finesse," claiming that it is included as part of the paint job, even though industry repair databases identify it as a separate procedure.
-(SAC at 48).
+(SAC at 50).
 But the Plaintiffs fail to offer any explanation as to how this indicates collusion on the part of the Defendants, and no such rationale is apparent to the Court.
 Even if one assumes that the Defendants have agreed to refuse to pay for certain procedures, it defies logic that they would also agree to use the same bogus excuses to justify their refusal.